View the History of Bolten Street Cemetery.

 This page documents the life of Richard Rush, the second husband of Cecilia Eliza Herbert.

 Richard Rush was born on 20 February 1799 in Orsett, England.
 He had been married prior to coming to New Zealand but emigrated alone as a widower.
 His first wife, according to his son John George Rush's second marriage certificate, was Maria Steel who died aged 26 years on 22 April 1827, shortly after their son John George was born.
-Apparently there were three older children born in England (Richard, born 29 November 1820, William, born 7 April 1822, and Maria, born 26 October 1823 all in Dunton).
+Apparently there were four older children born in England (Sarah Steel Rush, born 14 May 1819, Richard Rush, born 29 November 1820, William Rush, born 7 April 1822, and Maria Rush, born 26 October 1823, all in Dunton).
 No birth records for John George Rush have yet been discovered.
+Work continues on researching these other children.

-Richard emigrated to New Zealand from Sydney, Australia, in late 1840, or early 1841.
+Richard emigrated to New Zealand from Sydney, Australia, in December 1840.
 Richard Rush was in fact a convict who was tried and sentenced at the January 1832 Quarter Sessions in Chelmsford (just north of Aveley) for Larceny, the offence being "pig stealing".
 Richard's occupation on his Convict Transcript states "ploughs, reaps, milks, sows", which means he was probably an agricultural labourer living on a landowner's property, and working on the farm.

 The transcript of Richard's conviction shows the penalty he was given: "Richard Rush being now convicted of Larceny and ordered and adjudged by this court pursuant to the Statute in that was made and provided to be transported beyond the seas for one term of seven years to such place as His Majesty with the advice of his Privy Council shall think fit to declare and appoint."